 In computer networking, TTL prevents packets from looping indefinitely.
 In computing applications, TTL is typically used to improve performance and manage data caching.

 How Does TTL Work?

 The primary function of TTL is to manage packets of information related to DNS requests.

 When users create and send a packet of information over the Internet, it may continue to pass the information from the router to the router indefinitely.
-The packet is designed with expiration to reduce this possibility, which is called time to live or hop limit.
-TTL can also determine how long the packet is in circulation and to allow senders to receive information about packet paths over the Internet.
+The packet is designed with expiration to reduce this possibility, which is called the time to live or hop limit.
+TTL can also determine how long the packet is in circulation and allow senders to receive information about packet paths over the Internet.

 Each packet has a location that stores a numerical value telling how long it should continue to move around the network.
 When the router gets a packet, it subtracts one packet from the TTL count and passes the packet to the next location in the network.
 If the TTL count is equal to zero at any point after subtracting, the router will drop the packet and send the ICMP message back to the original host.

 TTL is used for both common network command pings and traceroutes.
 When using trace routing commands, packets flow with higher-order TTLs are sent to the destination over the Internet.
 Each step of the connection is the last stop of one of the packets, so each location returns an ICMP message to the sender after dropping the packet.
 The time that the ICMP message is returned to the sender is then used to determine the time it takes to reach each continuous hop along with the network.

 In addition to tracking the route packets transmitted over the Internet, TTL is used in the context of cached information over a while.
 Some network use cases run in a more traditional way than measuring hop times between routers, which may take time to change between each router.